-The AMP technology, supported by Google, released two years ago a new format of Stories for the Web.
+Back in 2018, Google and the AMP project released a new format of Stories for the Web.

-The format is an answer from Google to the stories you can find on Facebook, Instagram and other social media platforms.
+The format is an answer from Google to the stories you can find on Facebook, Instagram and other social media platforms and they have a huge advantage: Web Stories can be found via Google Search.

 Table of Contents